afni/afni/doc/afni_sphinx/programs/3dQwarp_sphx.rst

                      then the -resample option will be ignored.
                    * You CAN use -resample with these 3dQwarp options:
                        -plusminus  -inilev  -iniwarp  -duplo
+                     In particular, '-iniwarp' and '-resample' will work together if you need to re-start a warp job from the output of '-allsave'.
                    * Unless you are in a hurry, '-allineate' is better.

      -nowarp      = Do not save the _WARP file.